OpenRefine/OpenRefine/docs/docs/manual/expressions.md

 ###### smartSplit(s, s or p sep (optional))

 Returns the array of strings obtained by splitting s by the separator sep, or by guessing either tab or comma separation if there is no sep given.
-Handles quotes properly.
-The sep can be either a string or a regex pattern.
+Handles quotes properly and understands cancelled characters.
+The separator can be either a string or a regex pattern.
 For example, `value.smartSplit("\n")` will split at a carriage return or a new-line character.

 Note: `value.[escape](#escapes-s-mode)('javascript')` is useful for previewing unprintable characters prior to using smartSplit().